vidjil/vidjil/doc/immunobiological_background.md

 - It is possible for a B-cell to exhibit V(D)J recombination(s) on T-cell-specific loci, in addition to its B-cell-specific V(D)J recombinations
 - Likewise for T-cells
+- It is also possible to find incomplete recombinations, for instance containing two D genes, in both B-cells and T-cells

 ### V(D)J recombinations effect on DNA